The Best Vegan and Vegetarian Food in Madrid

 Espárragos a la plancha: grilled asparagus

-Patatas bravas: fried potatoes with a spicy red sauce
+Patatas bravas: fried potatoes with a spicy red sauce.
+Bravas are usually vegan but are sometimes served with alioli, which contains egg.

 Parrillada de verduras: mixed roasted vegetable platter normally including eggplant, zucchini, tomato, onion and asparagus